 How It Works

-Items remain in the chamber for a specified sterilisation cycle, depending on load type, material, and contamination risk.
+Exposure Time - Items remain in the chamber for a specified period during the sterilisation cycle, depending on load type, material, and contamination risk.

 Modern autoclave systems often include digital controls, automated cycle monitoring, and safety protection systems for improved operational efficiency.